 Learn how to grow parsley in containers.
 Growing parsley in pots and its care is easy if you know the basic requirements!

-Start planting parsley seeds indoors in the early spring when you start to feel the warmth in the air, usually 6 – 10 weeks before the last frost date expected, you can always plant late as overwintering parsley is not difficult.
+Start planting parsley seeds indoors in the early spring when you start to feel the warmth in the air, usually 6-10 weeks before the last expected frost date, you can always plant this herb late as overwintering parsley is not difficult.

 Growing Parsley from Seeds